-These days, our main form of travel is by our overlanding truck and - to set some context - is prioritised towards seeking out wildlife and landscapes.
+These days, our main mode of travel is our self-built overlanding truck and - to set some context - is prioritised towards seeking out wildlife and landscapes.
 Our usual routine means:

 Countries Visited

-Whilst travelling in our own campers (as opposed to those we've hired), these are the countries / territories we've visited to date:
+Whilst travelling in our own vehicle (as opposed to those we've hired), these are the countries / territories we've visited to date:

-Ă…land Islands, Albania, Austria, Balearic Islands, Belgium, Bosnia and Herzegovina, Bulgaria, Channel Islands, Corsica, Croatia, Czech Republic, Denmark, Estonia, Faeroe Islands, Finland, France, Germany, Greece, Hebrides (Inner), Hebrides (Outer), Hungary, Iceland, Italy, Kosovo, Latvia, Liechtenstein, Lithuania, Luxembourg, Macedonia, Montenegro, Netherlands, Northern Ireland, Northern Isles (Orkney), Northern Isles (Shetland), Norway, Poland, Republic of Ireland, Romania, Scotland, Serbia, Slovakia, Slovenia, Spain, Svalbard, Sweden, Switzerland, Ukraine, Wales
+Ă…land Islands, Albania, Austria, Balearic Islands, Belgium, Bosnia - Herzegovina, Bulgaria, Channel Islands, Corsica, Croatia, Czech Republic, Denmark, Estonia, Faeroe Islands, Finland, France, Germany, Greece, Hebrides (Inner), Hebrides (Outer), Hebrides (Southern), Hungary, Iceland, Italy, Kosovo, Latvia, Liechtenstein, Lithuania, Luxembourg, Macedonia, Moldova, Montenegro, Netherlands, Northern Ireland, Northern Isles (Orkney), Northern Isles (Shetland), Norway, Poland, Portugal, Republic of Ireland, Romania, Scotland, Serbia, Slovakia, Slovenia, Spain, Svalbard, Sweden, Switzerland, Ukraine, Wales

 Why a Truck and Why this Site

-Sometime in the 2000s, the quest for a convenient method to enable the independent exploration of difficult-to-reach destinations drew me to the world of truck-based overland campers.
-Back then, though (and not unlike now) I discovered that the very few that were available were either too expensive or not very well made, or both: so I built my own.
-You may have followed that build on the original Trip Truck website; a site that first saw the light of day in 2010, and which fully documented the conversion and development of our Leyland DAF T244 from ex-army reserve truck to fully-fledged overlander.
+Sometime in the early 2000s, the quest for a convenient method to enable the independent exploration of difficult-to-reach destinations drew me to the world of truck-based overland campers.
+Back then, though (unlike now), I discovered that the very few that were available were either too expensive or not very well made, or both: so I built my own.
+You may have followed that build on the original Trip Truck website; a site that first saw the light of day in 2010, and which fully documented the conversion and development of our truck from ex-army reserve to fully-fledged overlander.

 This blogsite is the result.
 It’s intentionally lightweight and does no more than offer a summary of the truck as it’s found today, a handful of resources, a few links, and - if you’re into such things - some travelogues that document our time on the road.